NecSorte/k3s-oci-cluster/README.md

 Deploy a Kubernetes cluster for free, using K3s and Oracle [always free](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) resources.

 # TO DO:
 1. Put all servers (worker and server) in private subnet.
-NO public IP
+NO public IPs
 2. Add Bastion service to each VM.
-3. Create Bastion Service
+3. Create Bastion sessions
-4. Add secrets manager
+4. Add vault
 5. Public subnet goes to individual services & rancher UI on 443.
 Might just use WARP?

 # Table of Contents